timmutton/redex-plugin/README.md

 ```
 If you do not set the passes or the config file, the default set of passes will
 be run.
-Sometimes you may not to run all optimisation passes, for example some
+Sometimes you may not want to run all optimisation passes, for example
-appear to break when optimising kotlin code.
+some appear to break when optimising kotlin code.

 If you specified a signing configuration for the given build type, this plugin
 will use that configuration to re-sign the application (Redex normally un-signs